Name This Game: Gameplay

-History
+Development

 The game was conceived by Rob Dubren in February 1982.
 He offered it to Parker Bros., who owned the video game license for Jaws at the time.
-After Parker Bros. lost the license, the game was shown to Jim Wickstead of James Wickstead Design Associates, who programmed it from August to October 1982.
+After Parker Bros. lost the license, the game was shown to Jim Wickstead of James Wickstead Design Associates (JWDA) in July 1982.
+From August to October, JWDA programmed the game with "plenty of input" from Dubren.
 Originally developed as Treasures of the Deep, the game was picked up by U.S. Games as Guardians of Treasure.
+According to sound designer Todd Marshell, most or all of the programming was done by Sylvia Day and the graphics were done by Robin McDaniel Ballweg.

+Release

-U.S. Games decided to create a contest around the game, releasing it as Name This Game and Win $10,000 with a cash prize to be awarded to the winning name after April 30, 1983.
-However, before the contest was completed, U.S. Games ceased operation.
+U.S. Games decided to create a contest around the game, releasing it as Name This Game and Win $10,000 or also just Name this Game, with a cash prize to be awarded to the winning name after April 30, 1983.
+It was first released in January 1983.
+U.S. Games was dissolved in March 1983, before the contest could be concluded.

-Carrere Video Distribution released the game in Europe as Octopus.
-Amiga also planned to include the game in its Power Play Arcade #2 cartridge under the name Galleon's Gold, but development did not proceed past the prototype stage.
+Carrere Video Distribution released the game in Europe in Late November 1983 as Octopus.
+Amiga also planned to include the game in its Power Play Arcade #2 cartridge but development did not proceed past the prototype stage.

+Reception

+Jim Clark of Videogaming and Computer Gaming Illustrated said there was nothing "innovative" about the game, but that it was "effectively presented."
+Clark's co-reviewer E.C.
+Meade was more negative, claiming the many obstacles in close proximity "tends to create confusion rather than challenge."
+The Video Game Update recommended the game and thought the game had "good graphical touches" such as the hair of the diver's friend blowing in the breeze.
+Electronic Games claimed "if ever a videogame deserved a name, this one does."
+They found it to be "highly playable and satisfying" In Germany, TeleMatch reviewed Octopus calling it a compelling title which stands on its own compared to Shark Attack and Shark!
+Shark!.
+Brett Weiss in 2007 called it "enjoyable" and considered the octopus to be an "impressive and imposing visual."